SaraFreitas02/Number-Guessing-Game.v2/README.md

 - Mention any changes you've made to the code.
 - Provide a link to this project's repository.

 Your support and collaboration mean a lot to us!
+For more clarification, visit the [Crediting Us file](Crediting-us.md) provided in our project.

 ### Disclaimer